jeremyglebe/AspectsOfEternity-Wiki/primer.md

 # **Your Adventure Begins**

-Now, prepare yourself for a thrilling journey through Elysys.
+Now, prepare yourself for a thrilling journey through Eden.
 It's a world filled with opportunities and challenges, waiting for you to leave your mark.
 Will you seek fortune in the depths of Overdark Station, navigate the intricate politics of Harbor, or perhaps shape the future of your chosen guild?
 The choice is yours.
-Welcome to Elysys, adventurer.
+Welcome to Eden, adventurer.
 We wish you luck!